WADA says Swiss court overturns swimmer Sun’s doping ban

 “Who is this guy?” asked an incredulous Frattini.
 “It is not up to you to appear before the court.
 There are some rules.”

-Frattini has also upset Yang and his legal team for a series of past tweets, including one from April 23, 2019 that read: “Those horrible sadic chinese are the shame of mankind !!
+Frattini has upset Yang and his legal team for a series of past tweets, including one from April 23, 2019 that read: “Those horrible sadic chinese are the shame of mankind !!
 For how they torture animals they deserve the evil every day!
 And the chinese authorities tolerate and encourage.”

+Sun’s challenge to Frattini at federal court followed a pattern of objecting to lawyers involved in the case.

+A typical CAS hearing allows each side to select one of the three judges on the panel, and the swimmer’s legal team persistently objected to WADA’s original choice of Michael Beloff from England.

 Very few cases, at a rate of about one per year that includes around 400 arbitration and appeal processes, are successful at the Swiss tribunal.